-Understanding Mediation in NJ
+Understanding Divorce Mediation in New Jersey

 Mediation is a mandated part of the divorce process.
 Divorce mediation in NJ allows both parties to resolve matters outside of the Superior Court.
 You are still able to engage in additional mediation sessions throughout the legal proceedings.